 DIY: Your product may come with a warranty, depending on the store or the manufacturer.
-If the DIY pest control product does not come with a warranty, you will have to bear the consequences of the product application all alone.
-If anything goes wrong, you incur more cost and will have to deal with the damages further caused by these untamed pests.
+If the DIY pest control product does not come with one, you will have to bear the consequences of the product application all alone.
+If anything goes wrong, you incur more costs and will have to deal with the damages further caused by these untamed pests.

 Professional: From diagnostic services to actual treatment, experts do a thorough job by ensuring that the control services offered are based on careful examination of the situation.

 The good news is that not every professional charges for diagnosis.
-They give you a graphic view of the pests in your property and a control plan.
+They give you a graphic view of the pests on your property and a control plan.

-With DIY pest control, you do a lot of guess work.
-If you are unlucky and your guess work isn’t fully effective, you end up spending more money, or end up with your property facing further damaged by these unwanted visitors.
+With DIY pest control, you do a lot of guesswork.
+If you are unlucky and your guesswork isn’t entirely practical, you end up spending more money, or these unwanted visitors further damage your property.

 Professional: When it comes to large pest infestations, a licensed exterminator will more than likely achieve a better and quicker result than when you handle it yourself, giving you the desired peace of mind and satisfaction.

-If the infestation is huge and the situation is uncontrollable, you may need to think again on DIY pest control.
+If the infestation is massive and the situation is uncontrollable, you may need to think again about DIY pest control.
 You want to make sure the job is done right the first time, which usually involves hiring the pros.